Pineapple Jalapeño Salsa Recipe

-A bowl of pineapple salsa, with lime wedges.
+A bowl of pineapple jalapeno salsa with bell peppers and cilantro.

 Save This Recipe Form